• Skip to primary navigation

 Formula:

-A spy phone bug transmitter is created by creating a small separate device that uses radio frequencies (RF) to wirelessly transfer sound to a receiver after detecting it in its surroundings.
+Spy phone bug transmitter is small device which uses radio waves (RF) to send sound without wire to other receiver after it hears sound around.

 fc = 1 / 2π√LC